dubinder/primer/cpp.primer.5th.edition/chapter.6/readme.md

 * __3:__ Write and test your own version of `fact`.

 * __4:__ Write a function that interacts with the user, asking for a number and generating the factorial of that number.
-Call this funciton from `main`.
+Call this function from `main`.

-* __5:__ Write a fucntion to  return the absolute value of its argument;
+* __5:__ Write a function to  return the absolute value of its argument;

 * __7:__ Write a function that returns 0 when its is first called and then generates numbers in a sequence each time it is called.